juicedata/juicefs-csi-driver/docs/en/guide/configurations.md

 ...
 ```

-JuiceFS CSI Driver supports defining path pattern for the PV directory created in JuiceFS, making them easier to reason about:
+JuiceFS CSI Driver supports defining a path pattern for PV directories created in JuiceFS, making directory names easier to read and locate:

 ```shell
 $ ls /jfs